TrifectaIII/MTG-Card-Reader-Web/README.md

 # MTG-Card-Reader-Web
 ## Info
-[MTG-Card-Reader](https://github.com/TrifectaIII/MTG-Card-Reader) 2.0, built as a webpage in early but active development.
+v2.0 of [MTG-Card-Reader](https://github.com/TrifectaIII/MTG-Card-Reader), built as a webpage in early but active development.

 ## Resources
 Project is currently using these tools: